glitchjsy/data-fetcher/README.md

 Scrapes product recalls from a page on gov.je and saves the data in redis.

 * **Eat safe ratings**
 Fetches eat safe ratings and finds the latitude and longitude based on the address provided (if applicable) then saves the data in redis.
+Data is fetched every 2 days latitude / longitude are cached for 2 weeks before fetching again to check it is up to date.

 * **Parking spaces**
 Fetches parking space information and then: